Monday, October 15, 2012

 Clockwise Cat is a progressive literary webzine appearing seasonally that features poetry, polemics, satire, and reviews.

-FAILURE TO FOLLOW THE GUIDELINES COULD DISQUALIFY YOUR SUBMISSION.
+PLEASE NOTE: LATELY WE HAVE RECEIVED TOO MANY SUBMISSIONS THAT FAIL TO ADHERE TO THE GUIDELINES.
+WE HAVE BEEN FAIRLY FORGIVING ABOUT THIS, BUT NO MORE; WE HAVE REACHED OUR THRESHOLD OF EXASPERATION.
+IF YOU DO NOT FOLLOW GUIDELINES, YOUR SUBMISSION WILL BE DELETED WITHOUT WARNING.
 YES, WE KNOW THE GUIDELINES ARE LONG - THE EDITOR IS A LOQUACIOUS FOOL - BUT JUST DO YOUR FREAKIN' HOMEWORK AND QUIT YER BITCH-FEST, YOU WHINY, OVER-CODDLED BRAT!

 Writer/Editor Jim Harrington interviewed webzine editors about their submissions guidelines.
 Here is my interview, which may give you some insights into my editing and publishing process: